HITACHI x VENTURE DOCK

 Highly Positive Participant Impact

-Immediate feedback was overwhelmingly positive, with participants citing the practical relevance of the intrapreneurship and AI/data frameworks, and the quality of case studies tailored to their industries.
+Immediate feedback was overwhelmingly positive, with participants citing the practical relevance of the intrapreneurship, innovation, and product-thinking, and the quality of case studies tailored to their industries.

 Cross-Functional Dialogue